Understand the bias, discover the truth in your news. Get Started

 Our Bias Meter uses AI to highlight bias in real-time news articles.

-A web interface titled “News Bias & Reliability Checker” with a search bar to enter article links and a brown “Scan Article” button.
+Screenshot of a web tool called "News Bias & Reliability Checker" with a search bar to enter an article link and a button labeled "Scan Article.

 News Bias and Reliability Checker